-The Drug-Free Schools and Communities Act requires this institution to annually distribute information related to the unlawful possession, use, sale or distribution of illicit drugs and alcohol to each entering student.
-The School Board of Broward County, Florida adopted the Student Drug Information Packet pursuant to the requirements of the Drug-Free Schools and Communities Act.
+The Drug-Free Schools and Communities Act requires this institution to annually distribute information related to the unlawful possession, use, sale or distribution of illicit drugs and alcohol.
+The School Board of Broward County, Florida adopted the Student Drug Information Packet pursuant to the requirements of the Drug-Free Schools and Communities Act and Title IV.